stpapaix/MSFabric-private-workspace/README.md

 You created a `microsoft.fabric/privatelinkservicesforfabric`

-To check go with Azure portal on the Ressource "Azure Resource Graph Explore", and execute the following query:
+To verify, go to Azure portal on the Ressource "Azure Resource Graph Explore", and execute the following query:

 ```
 resources